Rapid localization of gravitational wave sources from compact binary coalescences using deep learning

-where $p(d|\theta) $ is the likelihood distribution of the observed strain data, assumed to consist of a GW signal $h(\theta) $ plus stationary Gaussian noise $n $. $p(\theta)$ represents our prior belief about the distribution of the source parameters and $p(d) $ is a normalizing factor.
+where $p(d|\theta) $ is the likelihood distribution of the observed strain data, assumed to consist of a GW signal $h(\theta) $ plus stationary Gaussian noise $n $. $p(\theta)$ represents our prior belief about the distribution of the source parameters and $p(d) $ is the evidence.

-On the other hand, deep learning techniques, in particular, neural posterior estimation (NPE) \cite{NPE1, NPE2, NPE3} models have proven to be efficient at estimating accurate posterior distribution of BBH source parameters \cite{Green, Gabbard, Chua}, enabling sky direction inference at much faster speeds than conventional sampling algorithms like MCMC.
-However, there have been no published results, at the time of writing, on deep learning-based posterior estimation of BNS or NSBH sources, which are the primary compact binary coalescence (CBC) candidates with potential EM counterparts.
+On the other hand, deep learning techniques, in particular, neural posterior estimation (NPE) (\cite{NPE1, NPE2, NPE3}) models have proven to be efficient at estimating accurate posterior distribution of BBH source parameters (\cite{Green, Gabbard, Chua}), enabling sky direction inference at much faster speeds than conventional sampling algorithms like MCMC.
+Previous applications of deep learning for BBH sky localization involved use of a classification approach in which a neural network was trained to learn hand-crafted features from raw GW strain data and associate those features with a particular `pixel' in the sky in which the source may be located (\cite{Chatterjee2019}).
+The prediction of the neural network is a probability distribution of the source's sky direction over those pixels.
+While this approach showed promising results for simulated BBH signals over 2048 sky pixels, it does not scale well for any arbitrary number of pixels, leading to, in some cases, poor localization due to low angular resolution. \\

+Moreover, there have been no published results, at the time of writing, on deep learning-based posterior estimation of BNS and NSBH sources, which are the primary compact binary coalescence (CBC) candidates with potential EM counterparts.
 The main challenge involving the use of deep learning models for BNS and NSBH parameter estimation is that the GW waveforms of these sources are much longer than BBHs and can last up to a thousand seconds at detector design sensitivity.
-This means that for the same overall signal-to-noise ratio (SNR), BNS and NSBH GW signals will have lower signal strength in each individual time segment, compared to BBH.
-This makes feature extraction using deep learning models for BNS and NSBH strains extremely challenging and is one of the possible reasons why no parameter estimation results on BNS and NSBH using deep learning has been demonstrated yet.
+This means that for the same overall signal-to-noise ratio (S/N), BNS and NSBH GW signals will have lower signal strength in each individual time segment, compared to BBH.
+This makes feature extraction using deep learning models for BNS and NSBH strains extremely challenging and is one of the possible reasons why no parameter estimation results on BNS and NSBH using deep learning has been demonstrated yet. \\

-While all previous deep learning-based methods for parameter estimation used the GW strain data directly for training and testing, we propose an alternative approach, in which we train our neural network on the signal-to-noise ratio (SNR) time series data, obtained by the template-based matched filtering technique used for detecting binary coalescence \cite{Maggiorie_book} in existing online and offline GW search pipelines \cite{SPIIR, GSTLAL, MBTA, PyCBCpipeline, cWB}.